 ASEP Accountability Indicator 4 is the frequency, duration, and quality of field observations.
-The SBEC has separated this indicator into two measures: the frequency and duration of field observations (ASEP Accountability Indicator 4a) and the quality of field observations (ASEP Accountability Indicator 4a) and the quality of field observations (ASEP Accountability Indicator 4a is based on data reported by EPPs into ECOS for each individual observation.
+The SBEC has separated this indicator into two measures: the frequency and duration of field observations (ASEP Accountability Indicator 4a) and the quality of field observations (ASEP Accountability Indicator 4b).
+ASEP Accountability Indicator 4a is based on data reported by EPPs into ECOS for each individual observation.
 ASEP Accountability Indicator 4b is based on an exit survey of teacher candidates which is administered at the time the candidates apply for their standard certificate.
 This section presents the individuals included, the data included, special methodological considerations, and a worked example of computing these two aligned indicators.